 liquid chlorine versus granular shock

-Now that we know the difference between stabilized and unstabilized, let’s look at the differences between liquid and powdered (or granular) shock.
+Now that we know the difference between stabilized and unstabilized chlorine, let’s look at the differences between liquid and powdered (or granular) shock.
 Both of these types of chlorine are considered unstabilized.
 However, there are some major similarities and differences.
-Liquid chlorine and granular shock have a higher concentration of available chlorine than those used in daily chlorination which is needed to kill all living microorganisms, bacteria and contaminants.
+Liquid chlorine and granular shock have a higher concentration of available chlorine than those used in daily chlorination, which is needed to kill all living microorganisms, bacteria and contaminants.
 Both products also are effective for clearing couldy pool water fast and controlling alage.

 Liquid Chlorine